LL7Baucarre/ELASLIP/README.md

 - **Node Information**: Click any IOC to view metadata (threat level, confidence, TLP, campaigns)
 - **Zoom & Pan**: Full control over graph navigation
 - **Threat Highlighting**: Quickly identify critical and high-threat indicators
+- **Smart Search**: Find IOCs quickly with intelligent search and dropdown results
+- **Show All IOCs**: Display entire IOC dataset in one view
+- **Relation Filtering**: Option to show only IOCs with active relationships
+- **Guided Workflow**: Empty graph on load with guidance - search drives visualization

 ### Accessing the Graph
 1. Navigate to "IOC Graph" in the main menu
-2. Load IOCs using the "Reload Graph" button
+2. Click the search input to see the "Show All IOCs" option
+3. Type to search for specific IOCs (10 results shown with auto-complete)
+4. Select an IOC or click "Show All IOCs" to populate the graph
-3. Use controls to adjust layout, toggle labels, and filter by type
+5. Use controls to adjust layout, toggle labels, and filter by type
-4. Click any node to see detailed information
+6. Click any node to see detailed information
-5. Double-click to navigate to the IOC detail page
+7. Double-click to navigate to the IOC detail page

+## IOC List Features

+The IOC list provides comprehensive management capabilities:

+### Column Sorting
+Click any column header to sort:
+- **Type** - IOC type (IPv4, Domain, Email, etc.)
+- **Pattern / Value** - The IOC indicator value
+- **Risk Score** - Calculated risk severity (0-100)
+- **TLP** - Traffic Light Protocol classification
+- **Threat Level** - Severity assessment
+- **Confidence** - Indicator accuracy confidence
+- **Sources** - Number of sources referencing the IOC
+- **Links** - Number of relationships with other IOCs
+- **Created** - Creation timestamp

+Sort order toggles between ascending and descending with visual indicators.

+### Bulk Actions
+- Select multiple IOCs using checkboxes
+- Bulk update TLP, threat level, or status
+- Bulk delete selected IOCs
+- Bulk export to JSON format

 ## Admin Features